jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 ### Dealing damage to the player

 Now, when the player gets too close to the enemy, the ghost should chase the player.
-Currently, if you stop moving, the ghost will just push you off the screen.
+However, if you stop moving, the ghost will slowly push you off the screen.
 Instead, we want the ghost to explode and deal damage upon contact with the player.
+Let's implement the logic for it.

 In the *Enemy* script, create a new *Attack_variables* region and add three variables to it: *explosionDamage*, *explosionRadius*, and *explosionObj*.
 The first two are of type float and *explosionObj* is of type GameObject.
 All three should be public, so we can adjust and reference as needed in the unity inspector.